golanlevin/p5-single-line-font-resources/README.md

 * Display text using the default Hershey font
 * Display text using a specific Hershey font
-* Display text using Lingdong's Chinese Hershey fonts
+* Display text using Lingdong Huang's Chinese Hershey fonts
 * Position a Hershey glyph with a specific translation, scale, and rotation.
 * *Export* these graphics to an SVG file, using the [p5.plotSvg](https://github.com/golanlevin/p5.plotSvg) library